ThomYorkesBaby/ThomYorkesBaby/README.md

 ### Coding:
 Babego.
 As my first real coding project, I made a digitalized version of Stratego, with some extra fun power-ups and new characters.
 I did this with a group of 5, and made it.
 We made this in 3 months, and overcame a lot of hurdles that came with working together with random people.
 I made the movement and the background music for this project.
 We used Godot, and programmed in C# for this project.

+Labubu Destroyer.
+A 2-player spaceshooter game, made fully in functional programming language HASKELL.
+Also made this with [@bionic85](https://github.com/bionic85)
+We used the Gloss library to develop this game.